 We highly recommend that anyone who does have grounds to make a compensation claim do so, and we have written this guide in order to help you.
 What you read on this page should help you understand what a compensation claim is, what constitutes grounds for a claim and how the process of recovering compensation works.

 Under the header “No Win No Fee Claims For Compensation From a Paedophile” you will learn that by working with our solicitors, you can pursue a claim without having any financial concerns.
-For general articles about sexual abuse and rape as an adult click here and here.
+We also have general articles about sexual abuse and rape.

 A paedophile is an adult who is sexually attracted to children and who has fantasies about, or engages in, sexual activities with children.
 Paedophiles are classed as suffering from a psychosexual disorder.
 Note that a paedophile and a child molester are not necessarily the same thing as not all paedophiles act upon their desires.
 Some are able to see that their attraction to children is unhealthy and dangerous and seek psychiatric help.
 Some paedophiles are attracted exclusively to children while others are attracted to adults as well; it is not uncommon for paedophiles to engage in romantic relationships with other adults while preying on children.